 Zion National Park has been a vacation destination for over 100 years, and for good reason.
 The impressive sandstone cliffs of Zion Canyon are inspiring in their beauty.
 It’s a beautiful stop on an Utah road trip with kids, but what do you do with kids in this busy national park?
 Here’s our top five things to do in Zion National Park with kids.

-1. Bike the Pa’rus Trail
+1. Bike the Pa’rus Trail with kids

 The Temple of Sinawava is the end of the road for the Zion Scenic Canyon Drive, but is just the beginning for a beautiful easy stroll along the Virgin River.
 The paved trail is accessible for wheelchairs and strollers (with a little assistance).
-With cottonwood trees and canyon walls for shade, it’s a great choice for Zion with kids.
-This is also the beginning of the famous Zion National Park Narrows hike, a hike/swim through narrow canyon walls.
+With cottonwood trees and canyon walls for shade, it’s one of the best hikes in Zion for kids.

 Sometimes the only way to escape the heat in Zion National Park is to jump in the river.
 The mighty Virgin River may not seem so mighty to look at but its consistent flow and intermittent flash floods helped form the Zion Canyon in the first place.

-4. Visit the Nature Center
+4. Visit the Zion Nature Center

 At the north end of the main campground parking area is the Zion National Park Nature Center, a great place to learn about the park’s wildlife in a kid friendly way.
 They offer youth programs, games and displays that discuss the wildlife and history of Zion National Park.
 It’s a great way to get out of the heat and do something fun with kids.